cseanburns/electronic_resource_mgmt/src/03-constant-disruption.md

 If you would like to keep abreast of the recent news on the electronic resource industry, Breeding's website should be at the top of your list.

 Breeding's *What is ERM?* article is a good one to start the week.
-He provides an outline of the various components of electronic resources, and he provides some historical context for those components.
+He provides an outline of the components of electronic resources, and he provides some historical context for those components.

 ### The Focus on Academic Libraries is Misleading